 Appeals shall begin at level one with the principal.

-Disciplinary consequences shall not be deferred pending the outcome of an appeal.
+The district shall not delay disciplinary consequences pending the outcome of an appeal.
 The decision to place a student in a DAEP cannot be appealed beyond the board.

 Restrictions During Placement